TrustAI/DeepSAVA/README.md

 # Sparse Adversarial Video Attack with Spatial Transformation

+# Generated adversarial video samples
+The generated video can be found in https://www.youtube.com/channel/UCBDswZC2QhBhTOMUFNLchCg

 The code is tested on the tensorfow >= 1.3.0
 ## Prepare data